The International Arbitration Review: India

 For a given cause of action, more than one court may entertain a suit.
 To prevent multiplicity of proceedings, the Act provides exclusive jurisdiction to the court that exercises jurisdiction first.17

 iv Appointment and challenge of arbitrators to the arbitral tribunal

-Parties are free to determine the number of arbitrators if the number is not even.
+Parties are free to determine the number of arbitrators provided it is not an even number.
 If parties fail to agree to an odd number, the tribunal will then comprise a sole arbitrator.
 Parties have the freedom to determine the nationality and qualifications of the arbitrators as well as set a procedure for appointing them.

 If a party or the arbitrators fail to nominate an arbitrator or chair of the tribunal, a petition may be made to the chief justice to appoint an arbitrator.
 For an international commercial arbitration, the Supreme Court must be petitioned.
 In the case of a domestic arbitration, the petition would lie before the high court within whose local limits the principal civil court is located.

 An arbitrator is obliged to disclose in writing any circumstances that are likely to raise justifiable doubts as to his or her independence or impartiality.
 The 2016 amendments to the Act have introduced an onus on the arbitrator to make a written declaration to this effect: the Act now even prescribes a format for such declaration;18 and prescribed guidelines about the circumstances that would provide guidance as to whether there are justifiable doubts as to the independence and impartiality of an arbitrator.19